Believe that you can, and you’re half way there.

 It might be that the organiser of the course has set one up.
 At Pudding Fairy, there’s “les amoureux du cake and chocolate”, a community page on Facebook, free to join and use, where members can share baking and cake decorating tips, ask for help from the other members or myself when they get stuck trying a new cake or dessert or chocolate techniques, and showcase their creations to give each other new ideas.
 There’s also a recipe #saturdayswap – each member is invited to share a recipe they have tried and liked with the rest of the group, each….Saturday.
 Try to find the best group for your hobby and make sure to contribute and help others too.
 It can feel very rewarding to share your own knowledge and get someome out of a sore spot.

 Are there other points you think should be on this check list?
-Have you got any concerns about trying a class or a course on baking or cake decorating or chocolate? there’s a box for comments below, feel free to send me a question or feedback through it.
+Have you got any tips or advice from having attended a class on cake decorating or chocolate yourself?
+There’s a box for comments below, feel free to send me a question or feedback through it.